xXxXx-yYyYy-zZzZz/Member-List/README.md

 ### <center>Members</center>

-**Please studio members create the issue or pull request to make i know you github nickname**
+**Please create an issue or pull request for studio members to let me know your github nickname**